-As indicated in Table 4-12, present and reasonably foreseeable development projects within and in the vicinity of the GSA have the potential to independently impact a number of the resource categories evaluated in this EA, such as air quality, lighting and visual character, and noise.
-The limited impacts of the Proposed Action would be mitigated to the fullest extent practicable through the implementation of on-site avoidance and minimization measures discussed in this EA.
-Therefore, when considered in addition to other development projects identified in Section 3.16, the Proposed Action is not anticipated to have significant cumulative impacts.
+As indicated below, past, present, and reasonably foreseeable LAX development projects have the potential to independently impact a number of the resource categories evaluated in this EA, such as air quality, wetlands, lighting and visual character, and noise.
+The limited impacts associated with the construction of the Proposed Action would be mitigated to the fullest extent practicable through the implementation of on-site avoidance and minimization measures discussed in this EA.
+The Proposed Action would not result in significant operational changes to the airport and would not increase the type or amount of activity at the airport, when compared to the No Action alternative.
+Therefore, when considered with the other LAX development projects identified in Table 3-20 of Section 3.16, the Proposed Action is not anticipated to have significant cumulative impacts.